johnno1962/Dynamo/README.md

 Dynamo can act as a proxy server logging what can be a surprising about of traffic from your browser.

-### DynamoApplicationSwiftlet, DynamoHTMLAppSwiftlet, DynamoSessionSwiftlet
+### DynamoApplicationSwiftlet, DynamoSessionSwiftlet

 DynamoApplicationSwiftlet is the abstract superclass of all "application" swiftlets parsing browser GET and POST parameters and any Cookies.
-DynamoHTMLAppSwiftlet adds methods for to generate balanced text for all known HTML tags so they can be generated easily.
 DynamoSessionSwiftlet adds the ability to have an application Swiftlet created separately for each unique web user using Cookies.

 ### DynamoBundleSwiftlet, DynamoServerPagesSwiftlet